Hours of Operations

 Complete your e-QIP application within the five calendar days or your application will be terminated.

 If you have a Top Secret/Special Compartment Information security clearance and have the need to maintain access or the need to gain access, complete the Indoctrination Request form and have it sign by a local on-site approving authority.
 You must include the SMO code for the location you plan to be read on.
 Indoctrination requests form must be submitted at least two weeks prior to indoctrination.
 Download the Blank Visit or Read On worksheet on this page and complete sections 1 and 3.
 Submit worksheet to email@example.com

 Please allow seven to fourteen working days for your request to be processed.
 If you have any questions please do not hesitate to contact us at (803) 751-5381.
-Our hours are form 1300 to 1600 EST, Monday through Friday.
-Closed on weekends and Federal holidays.
+Our customer service hours are from 1300 to 1600 EST, Monday through Friday.
+Closed on weekends and Federal/Training holidays.

 Submit completed documents to email@example.com